Jadwiga Lenartowicz Rylko

-Dr. Jadwiga Lenartowicz-Rylko (October 1, 1910 – December 2, 2010) was a Polish Catholic physician imprisoned in the Ravensbruck, Gross-Rosen, Neusalz, and Flossenbürg concentration camps operated by the German Third Reich during World War II.
+Jadwiga Lenartowicz-Rylko (1 October 1910 – 2 December 2010) was a Polish Catholic physician imprisoned in the Ravensbruck, Gross-Rosen, Neusalz, and Flossenbürg concentration camps operated by the German Third Reich during World War II.
 While Lenartowicz was incarcerated as a political prisoner, she was assigned to medically treat the prisoners held captive in Adolf Hitler's multiple Nazi concentration camps by working as a camp doctor.
 Lenartowicz was the daughter of a feldsher.
 As Lenartowicz grew up, she watched her father take care of his patients in the city of Łódź.
 She went on to follow in his footsteps going into the medicine.
 Once completed with medical school, she would go on to her residency at the Anna Maria Hospital.
-World War II would affect her life the most when she would be arrested by the Gestapo.
+World War II would affect her life the most when she was arrested by the Gestapo.

 Life

 Jadwiga Helena Lenartowicz was born in Łódź as one of five daughters of Helena and Stanisław Lenartowicz, a medical practitioner.
 Jadwiga was three years old when her father enlisted for service in World War I. During his time in the military, the family lived off a small pension he received.
 Jadwiga and her family struggled with hunger; her mother would make sacrifices to wait in long lines to receive food from dispensaries.
 Four years later, Lenartowicz's father returned from the war.
 Two decades later, she again saw her father enlist in the military at the onset of World War II.
 Following the return to independence, the restructuring of Poland led to many changes in society; paving the way for Lenartowicz to enter the medical field.
 During this time, most women had taken up domestic skills, but Lenartowicz decided to go into medicine.
 She followed in her father's footsteps, and began her medical training, albeit, she became a physician, not a feldsher.
 After 6 years, Lenartowicz became a physician in the Second Polish Republic after completing her medical studies in Poznań in 1936.